mstksg/inCode/copy/entries/streaming-combinators-free.md

     means that the pipe will never terminate, since `Void` has no inhabitants that could it could possibly produce upon termination.

+[^quantified]: "Universally quantified" here means that the pipe's type is left fully polymorphic (with no constraints) over `i`, the input.

 To me, I think it embodies a lot of the nice principles about the "algebra" of types that can be used to reason with inputs and outputs.
 Plus, it allows us to unify sources, sinks, and non-terminating pipes all in one type!